Catelynn Lowell Reveals The Sex Of Baby On The Way

 Catelynn Lowell and Tyler Baltierra know the feeling of welcoming daughters.
-And this pink trend will continue once again because "Baby Baliterra" is a girl!
+And this pink trend will continue -- because "Baby Baltierra" is a girl!

 "Everyone is asking what the baby’s gender is," Catelynn revealed to Celebuzz.
 "We have found out that we are going to be having a... drumroll please... another girl!"

-Cate and Ty happily shared that in 27 weeks a brand-new arrival will be joining their clan.
+Previously, Cate and Ty happily announced that in 27 weeks, a brand-new arrival will be joining their clan.
 The longtime sweethearts shared matching posts featuring their little ladies Novalee and Vaeda donning T-shirts stating, "My parents did not practice social distancing."
 They also shared a sonogram of their petite princess.